Lev Mekhlis: Military career

-In December 1937, during the Great Purge, Mekhlis was confirmed as Head of the Political Administration of the Red Army, which had been vacant since the previous holder, Yan Gamarnik had committed suicide.
-Nicknamed "the Shark" and the "Gloomy Demon", he supervised a drastic purge of the 30,000 political commissars attached to the army, during which at least 20,000 were removed.
+In December 1937, during the Great Purge, Mekhlis was confirmed as Head of the Political Administration of the Red Army, which had been vacant since the previous holder, Yan Gamarnik, had committed suicide.
+Nicknamed "the Shark" and the "Gloomy Demon", Mekhlis supervised a drastic purge of at least 20,000 of the 30,000 political commissars attached to the army.

-In May 1938, he travelled to Khabarovsk, with the Deputy head of the NKVD, Mikhail Frinovsky to supervise the purge of the Far Eastern Army, commanded by Vasily Blyukher, who was arrested and beaten to death.
-In a telegram to Stalin, Mekhlis boasted: "I dismissed all 215 political workers, most of them arrested.
+In May 1938, he travelled to Khabarovsk with the Deputy head of the NKVD, Mikhail Frinovsky, to supervise the purge of the Far Eastern Army.
+Its commander Vasily Blyukher was arrested and beaten to death.
+In a telegram to Stalin, Mekhlis boasted, "I dismissed all 215 political workers, most of them arrested.
 But the purge is not finished."

 In January 1938, Mekhlis was promoted to the Orgburo.
-By November 1938, he was officially listed as second in seniority in the military establishment, behind the People's Commissar Kliment Voroshilov, and ahead of the professional soldiers.
+By November 1938, he was officially listed as second in seniority in the military establishment, behind People's Commissar Kliment Voroshilov and ahead of the professional soldiers.
 According to Khrushchev:

 From 6 September 1940-June 1941, he was People's Commissar of State Control (Goskontrolya).

-During the war with Finland in 1939-40, Mekhlis was sent to the front to report personally to Stalin on why the Red Army was being beaten back by the Finns.
-He attributed the setbacks to treachery, and had the Soviet commander Alexei Vinogradov, his chief of staff, and the chief of the political department tried and shot in front of the troops.
+During the war with Finland in 1939-40, Mekhlis was sent to the front to report back to Stalin on why the Red Army was being beaten back by the Finns.
+He attributed the setbacks to treachery, and had the Soviet commander Alexei Vinogradov, Vinogradov's chief of staff, and the chief of the political department tried and shot in front of the troops.

-In June 1941 he was reassigned to his former position as head of the chief of main political administration and the deputy of the Peoples Commissar of Defense.
+In June 1941, Mekhlis was reassigned to his former position as head of the chief of main political administration and the deputy of the Peoples Commissar of Defense.
 He was with Stalin on the day the Germans invaded the USSR, at the start of Operation Barbarossa.
 Mekhlis was named army commissar of the 1st rank, which corresponded to the title of General of the Red Army.
 In 1942 he was the representative of the Stavka, the Red Army's high command.
-Needing to find someone to blame for the disastrous setbacks the Red Army suffered during 1941, Mekhlis ordered that an artillery commander on the North Western front, Vasily Sofronovich Goncharov, was to be shot in front headquarters, on 11 September 1941.
+Needing to find someone to blame for the disastrous setbacks the Red Army suffered during 1941, Mekhlis ordered an artillery commander on the North Western front, Vasily Sofronovich Goncharov, to be shot in front headquarters, on 11 September 1941.
 Goncharov was posthumously exonerated in 2002.

+Mekhlis personally encouraged the killing of German prisoners of war, contributing to the massacre of Feodosia.

-In March 1942, he was sent to organise the defence of the vital Kerch peninsula at the Crimean Front, where he constantly disputed with General Dmitry Timofeyevich Kozlov.
-In May, the Red Army was driven out of the Crimea by a smaller German force.
+In March 1942, Mekhlis was sent to organise the defence of the vital Kerch peninsula on the Crimean Front, where he fell into disputes with General Dmitry Timofeyevich Kozlov.
+In May 1942, the Red Army was driven out of the Crimea by a smaller German force.
 In his report to Stalin, Mekhlis sought to blame Kozlov, but received a scathing telegram in reply: